-1132.
+1169.
 At a deposition that he gave in the case of Victor Gonzalez v.
 ADB Global Trade LLC, LASC Case No. 21STCV 06984 on July 21, 2023, Arik Tendler, formerly the Chief Executive Officer of Caesarstone USA, Inc., testified that towards the end of 2015 he joined Surface Warehouse, L.P. to market Vadara as a "private label quartz company" under the Vadara brand name.
 At that time Surface Warehouse began to lease a facility at 8969 Bradley Avenue in Sun Valley, California, and later leased facilities in Hayward, California and Costa Mesa, California.

-brand name, the company imported artificial stone slabs from China as well as some other countries.
+1170.
+When Surface Warehouse began marketing artificial stone slabs under the Vadara brand name, the company imported artificial stone slabs from China as well as some other countries.
 At the company's deposition in the Reyes-Gonzalez case, Lee Wood recalled that Surface Warehouse L.P. imported artificial stone from Foshan, Monica, Teltos, Basix, and Loyalty Enterprise Stone Company in China, as well as Lion Chemtech Company and LE Korea in South Korea.